-- 15. The Board shall maintain a balanced composition of executive and non-executive directors (including independent non-executive directors) with the independent non-executive directors representing at least one-third of the Board. - 16.
+- 16. The Board shall maintain a balanced composition of executive and non-executive directors (including independent non-executive directors) with the independent non-executive directors representing at least one-third of the Board. - 17.
+The Board shall maintain a board skills matrix. - 18.
 The Board shall establish a formal, considered and transparent procedure for the appointment of new directors and plans in place for orderly succession for appointments.
 All directors are subject to re-election at regular intervals.
-The Company will disclose the reasons for the resignation or removal of any director. - 17.
+The Company will disclose the reasons for the resignation or removal of any director. - 19.
 The independent non-executive directors are identified in all corporate communications of the Company that disclose the names of directors.
-They are high calibre executives with diversified industry expertise and serve the important function of providing adequate checks and balances for safeguarding the interests of shareholders and the Company as a whole. - 18.
-An updated list of all the directors identifying their roles and functions and whether they are independent non-executive directors is available on the Company's website and the Exchange's website. - 19.
-Any director appointed by the Board to fill a casual vacancy is subject to election by shareholders at the first annual general meeting after appointment. - 20.
-All directors have to retire at the third annual general meeting of the Company following their election by ordinary resolution, but are eligible for re-election. - 21.
-Further appointment of a retiring director is subject to a separate resolution to be approved by shareholders. - 22.
-Where the Board proposes a resolution to elect an individual as an independent non-executive director at the general meeting, it shall set out in the circular to shareholders and/or explanatory statement accompanying the notice of the relevant general meeting: - (a) the process used for identifying the individual and why the Board believes the individual should be elected and the reasons why it considers the individual to be independent; - (b) if the proposed independent non-executive director will be holding his seventh (or more) listed company directorship, why the Board believes the individual would still be able to devote sufficient time to the Board; - (c) the perspectives, skills and experience that the individual can bring to the Board; and - (d) how the individual contributes to diversity of the Board.
+They are high calibre executives with diversified industry expertise and serve the important function of providing adequate checks and balances for safeguarding the interests of shareholders and the Company as a whole. - 20.
+An updated list of all the directors identifying their roles and functions and whether they are independent non-executive directors is available on the Company's website and the Exchange's website. - 21.
+Any director appointed by the Board to fill a casual vacancy is subject to election by shareholders at the first annual general meeting after appointment. - 22.
+All directors have to retire at the third annual general meeting of the Company following their election by ordinary resolution, but are eligible for re-election. - 23.
+Further appointment of a retiring director is subject to a separate resolution to be approved by shareholders. - 24.
+Where the Board proposes a resolution to elect an individual as an independent nonexecutive director at the general meeting, it shall set out in the circular to shareholders and/or explanatory statement accompanying the notice of the relevant general meeting: - (a) the process used for identifying the individual and why the Board believes the individual should be elected and the reasons why it considers the individual to be independent;

+- (b) [To be repealed after 30th June 2028] if the proposed independent nonexecutive director will be holding his/her seventh (or more) Hong Kong listed company directorship, why the Board believes the individual would still be able to devote sufficient time to the Board; - (c) the perspectives, skills and experience that the individual can bring to the Board; and - (d) how the individual contributes to diversity of the Board.